The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Syzygy filtered algebra

 \section{Syzygy filtered algebra}

-In the present section, we study the syzygy filtered algebra for all Nakayama algebras and give some necessary results for the proof of the main result.
+In this section, we study the syzygy filtered algebra for all Nakayama algebras.
+This generalizes Sen's construction for cyclic Nakayama algebras.

-Let $A$ be a Nakayama algebra of rank $n$ and let $R(A)$ be the resolution quiver of $A$.
-Following \cite[A.6]{Rin21} the map $\gamma$ induces a one-to-one correspondence between the set of all black vertices and the set of all non-leaf vertices in $R(A)$.
+Let $A$ be a Nakayama algebra and $R(A)$ its resolution quiver.
+By \cite[A.6]{Rin21} the map $\gamma$ induces a one-to-one correspondence between the set of all black vertices and the set of all non-leaf vertices in $R(A)$.
 For any non-leaf vertex $S$ in $R(A)$, let $T$ be the unique black vertex such that $\gamma(T)=S$.
 Consider the exact sequence

-The base module $\Delta(S)$ is the quotient module of $P(S)$ of minimal length such that the translation of its socle is a non-leaf vertex.
+where $\alpha\in A$ is the arrow starting at $T$.
+The kernel $\Delta(S)$ is called a base module.
+It is the quotient module of $P(S)$ of minimal length such that the translation of its socle is a non-leaf vertex.

 For any module $M$, denote by $\Omega(M)$ the syzygy module of $M$.
 Then we have